 By the turn of the century, the business district had begun to move across the tracks to Second Avenue, where it remains today.
-John Nelson, a local carpenter, is credited with building the first two commercial structures there in 1905.
+John Nelson, a local carpenter, is credited with building the first two commercial structures there in 1907.
 Most of the remaining shops on the first block were completed by 1915.
 It is those buildings that comprise today's Niwot Historic District, which was established in 1993 by the Boulder County Board of Commissioners.

-Structures remaining west of the tracks were razed or moved By 1959, when work began on the Diagonal Highway between Boulder and Longmont.
+Structures remaining west of the tracks were razed or moved by 1959, when work began on the Diagonal Highway between Boulder and Longmont.
 Some of the trees were spared, however, and are still growing in the median.

 We invite you to extend your stroll into the second block of Second Avenue.
-Although only the corner restaurant is part of the historic district, block two contains turn-of-the-century homes and several more businesses.
-Follow the map in this brochure and learn more about our history.
+Although only the corner property is part of the historic district, block two contains turn-of-the-century homes and several more businesses.
+You can continue east along Niwot Road to more shops in Cottonwood Square.
+For more Niwot history, our website is niwothistoricalsociety.org.